pierrelecuyer/rqmc-samples-wsc23/README.md

   where $F$ is the CDF of the Johnson's SU distribution with parameters
   $\gamma=\delta=\lambda=1$, $\xi=0$, and $\eta$ is the mean of that distribution.

+Our experiment had two stages.
+In the first stage, for each of the $6\times 5\times 5\times 4 = 600$ combination of ($f$, method, $k$, $d$), we generated a pool of $N = 10,000$ independent realizations $y_1, \ldots, y_N$ of the RQMC estimator and stored the sorted values in files.
+We did this in Java by using the packages \texttt{hups} and \texttt{mcqmctools} from the [SSJ library](https://github.com/umontreal-simul/ssj).
+We think that each of these large samples is highly representative of the true distribution of the corresponding RQMC estimator, so we can look at its empirical variance, skewness, kurtosis, and histogram, to assess the properties of the RQMC estimator.

+In the second stage, for each of the 600 cases, we used the empirical distribution of these $N$ realizations in place of the true distribution of the RQMC estimator.
+That is, instead of generating new RQMC samples each time we wanted to compute a confidence interval for a given $R$, we just drew a sample of size $R$ from the pool of size $N$.
+This is much faster and almost thge same as generating fresh samples.